craftcms/docs/docs/4.x/extend/controllers.md

 Each URL segment follows [Yii’s conventions](guide:structure-controllers) and is lower-kebab-cased:

--
 - Plugin handle (`my-plugin-handle`, from [composer.json](plugin-guide.md#composer-json)) or Module ID (`my-module`, from [config/app.php](module-guide.md#update-the-application-config))
 - Controller `SuperWidgetController` becomes `super-widget`
 - Action `SuperWidgetController::actionReticulateWidget()` becomes `reticulate-widget`

 ::: tip
-The “Action Trigger” here can be customized with the <config4:actionTrigger> config setting.
+The “Action Trigger” is the only exception to this rule, and can be customized with the <config4:actionTrigger> config setting.
 This setting has no effect on the `action` _query_ or _body parameter_, though.
 :::

 ### Custom Routes